-Some Vegan Easy Meal Suggestions
+Some Easy Vegan Meal Suggestions

 Vegan Breakfast Ideas

 A delicious fruit bowl is one of the most popular vegan breakfasts you could make.
-Add some ground flax seen, chia seed and hemp seed on top for a nutritious omega 3 & protein boost.
+Add some ground flax seed, chia seed and hemp seed on top for a nutritious omega 3 & protein boost.